AdoraWyne/pomodoro-app/README.md

 The drift could be due to resource allocation in single thread operation.
 For example:

-1. An expensive operation in queue or event loop might take more than 1000ms to execute.
+1. An expensive operation in the task queue might take more than 1000ms to execute.
-1. So the `setInterval` in queue or event loop will have to wait for this operation to finish first then only be executed, and that might be taken more than 1000ms.
+1. So the `setInterval` in the task queue will have to wait for this operation to finish first then only be executed, and that might be taken more than 1000ms.

 If this continue to happens, eventually the difference could catch up and might cause the time to drift away.